How to Configure Email on Android Devices?

-Configure email on your Samsung Knox device remotely with Hexnode MDM and push them to devices to synchronize emails with the email server.
+Configure email account settings on your Samsung Knox device remotely with Hexnode UEM and push them to devices to synchronize emails with the email server.
+It enables you to deploy emails remotely, thus allowing the users to access the enterprise email account from their devices.

-To configure Emails for Android devices with Hexnode MDM,
+To configure the enterprise email settings for Android devices with Hexnode UEM,

 - Login to your Hexnode portal.